facebookresearch/fairseq-lua/README.md

 # Introduction

+***Note***: there is now a PyTorch version of this toolkit ([fairseq-py](https://github.com/pytorch/fairseq)) and new development efforts will focus on it.
+The Lua version is preserved here, but is provided without any support.

 This is fairseq, a sequence-to-sequence learning toolkit for [Torch](http://torch.ch/) from Facebook AI Research tailored to Neural Machine Translation (NMT).
 It implements the convolutional NMT models proposed in [Convolutional Sequence to Sequence Learning](https://arxiv.org/abs/1705.03122) and [A Convolutional Encoder Model for Neural Machine Translation](https://arxiv.org/abs/1611.02344) as well as a standard LSTM-based model.
 It features multi-GPU training on a single machine as well as fast beam search generation on both CPU and GPU.
 We provide pre-trained models for English to French, English to German and English to Romanian translation.

-Note, there is now a PyTorch version [fairseq-py](https://github.com/facebookresearch/fairseq-py) of this toolkit and new development efforts will focus on it.

 ![Model](fairseq.gif)